Mothership357/e-Bundle-Court-Bundling-Software/README.md

 ## eBundle - Court Bundling Software for all

 A free and open-source alternative to common bundling software, offering robust functionality for legal professionals.
+Intended for the UK Court system, but applicable to other Jurisdictions.

+Initial code created with Google AI studio.

 ## Features:
  Only runs locally on machine, no processing of data occurs anywhere except your device.